 Age Limits for Teeth Aligners & Braces

 It's common for very small children to have gap-toothed smiles.
-Baby teeth fall out before the adult versions come in, and the delay can leave a child's mouth looking lopsided or even a bit silly.
+Baby teeth fall out before the adult versions come in, and the delay can leave a child's mouth looking lopsided.
 But some children have significant smile problems that orthodontic care should solve.

 Parents with concerns should visit an orthodontist before the child reaches 7 years old.
-An expert could:
+An expert could do the following:

-- Train.
-Some children develop crooked or protruding teeth due to an unusual tongue thrust or a thumb-sucking habit.
-An orthodontist could offer advice parents could put to use to stop the damage before it worsens.
+Train: Some children develop crooked or protruding teeth due to an unusual tongue thrust or thumb sucking.
+An orthodontist could advise parents on how to stop the damage before it worsens.

 Experts don't recommend giving orthodontic care to children younger than 7.
 In most cases, young children need time for their adult teeth to erupt.
 Their jawbones may be changing and lengthening too, and that work isn't done until later in life.

 As a parent, you want your child to have the best care for serious problems, and you want the work to start right away.
 It's reasonable to push for early intervention if your child's health and well-being are at risk, but there are drawbacks to early treatment.

 In many cases, children aren't ready for either braces or aligners until they're at least 9 years old, while some children aren’t ready until age 14.